hai-vr/documentation/docs/products/animator-as-code/functions/base.md

 ## Layer (AacFlLayer)

 - `AacFlState NewState(string name)` 🔺<br/>
-Create a new state, initially positioned below the last generated state of this layer. 🔺 If the name is already used, a number will be appended at the end.
+Create a new state, initially positioned below the last generated state of this layer.<br/>
+🔺 If the name is already used, a number will be appended at the end.

 - `AacFlState NewState(string name, int x, int y)` 🔺<br/>
 Create a new state at a specific position `x` and `y`, in grid units.
-The grid size is defined in the DefaultsProvider of the AacConfiguration of AAC. `x` positive goes right, `y` positive goes down. 🔺 If the name is already used, a number will be appended at the end.
+The grid size is defined in the DefaultsProvider of the AacConfiguration of AAC. `x` positive goes right, `y` positive goes down.<br/>
+🔺 If the name is already used, a number will be appended at the end.

 - `AacFlStateMachine NewSubStateMachine(string name)` 💡<br/>
+  Create a new state machine, initially positioned below the last generated state of this layer.<br/>
+🔺 If the name is already used, a number will be appended at the end.

+- `AacFlStateMachine NewSubStateMachine(string name, int x, int y)` 💡<br/>
+  Create a new state machine at a specific position `x` and `y`, in grid units.
+The grid size is defined in the DefaultsProvider of the AacConfiguration of AAC. `x` positive goes right, `y` positive goes down.<br/>
-  Create a new state machine, initially positioned below the last generated state of this layer. 🔺 If the name is already used, a number will be appended at the end.
+🔺 If the name is already used, a number will be appended at the end.

 #### Create layer transitions

 - `AacFlTransition AnyTransitionsTo(AacFlState destination)` <br/>
 Create a transition from Any to the `destination` state.

+- `AacFlTransition AnyTransitionsTo(AacFlStateMachine destination)` <br/>
+Create a transition from Any to the `destination` state machine.

 - `AacFlEntryTransition EntryTransitionsTo(AacFlState destination)` <br/>
 Create a transition from the Entry to the `destination` state.

+- `AacFlEntryTransition EntryTransitionsTo(AacFlStateMachine destination)` <br/>
+Create a transition from the Entry to the `destination` state machine.

 #### Create parameters